-Our Mortgage Guaranty Insurance Corporation subsidiary, also referred to as MGIC, is the leading provider of private mortgage insurance coverage in the United States.
+Through our Mortgage Guaranty Insurance Corporation subsidiary, also referred to as MGIC, we are the leading provider of private mortgage insurance coverage in the United States.
 Private mortgage insurance covers residential first mortgage loans and expands home ownership opportunities by enabling people to purchase homes with less than 20% down payments.
 Loans with down payments of less than 20% are referred to as low down payment mortgage loans.
 If the home owner defaults, private mortgage insurance reduces and, in some instances, eliminates the loss to the insured institution.

 Private mortgage insurance also facilitates the sale of low down payment mortgage loans in the secondary mortgage market, principally to Fannie Mae and Freddie Mac.
 Fannie Mae and Freddie Mac are government sponsored enterprises chartered to increase liquidity in the secondary mortgage market.
-In addition to mortgage insurance on first liens, we insure residential second mortgages and provide lenders with various underwriting and other services and products related to home mortgage lending through other subsidiaries.
+In addition to mortgage insurance on first liens, we provide lenders with various underwriting and other services and products related to home mortgage lending through other subsidiaries and provide an Internet portal through which mortgage originators can access products and services of wholesalers, investors and vendors necessary to make a home mortgage loan.